lyzsysu/dhrpox/README.md

-<<<<<<< HEAD
-Stanford CS244 Final Project
+The Dynamic Hybrid Routing Controller Project
 ============================

-This is an implementation of the Hedera controller supporting Global First Fit from http://bnrg.cs.berkeley.edu/~randy/Courses/CS294.S13/7.3.pdf.
+This is an implementation of the Dynamic Hybrid Routing: Achieve Load Balancing for Changing Traffic Demands

-It is built on top of Brandon Heller's Ripl library and POX controller with minor changes to both to support version consistency and Hedera functionality.
+It is built on top of Brandon Heller's Ripl library, Stanford CS244 Final Project and POX controller with minor changes to both to support version consistency and Hedera functionality.

 Use a CS 244 Mininet VM to run the code (either from the class website or an Amazon EC2 instance).